KENEDY005/wk-6-KENEDY005-1/Test Report Clean City Project.md

     7. Navigation/UI
     8. Security/Validation

-    Both positive and negative tests were created on feature
+    Both positive and negative tests were created on the feature

 ## Test Plan

 ###  Test Objectives
-The primary objective of this testing cycle was to evaluate the quality, functionality, performance and the usability of the Clean City Web Application before its release to production.
+The primary objective of this testing cycle was to evaluate the quality, functionality, performance and usability of the Clean City Web Application before its production release.
 Our testing aimed to:

-    1. Verify functional correctness of all CLean City modules.
+    1. Verify functional correctness of all Clean City modules.
     2. Confirm user flows behave as expected.
     3. Identify system defects and inconsistencies.
     4. Validate reliability and security of authentication.
-    5. Confirm usablity and accessibility standards.
+    5. Confirm usability and accessibility standards.
     6. Ensure compliance with project requirements.
 -